 - Be sure the outboard motor is securely fastened to the transom or a stable stand.
 You could be severely injured if the outboard motor falls on you. - Never get under the lower unit while it is tilted, even when the tilt support lever or knob is locked.
-Severe injury could occur if the outboard motor accidentally falls. - Tilt the outboard motor so that the gear oil drain screw is at the lowest point possible. - (2) Place a suitable container under the lower unit. - (3) Remove the gear oil drain screw and gasket.
+Severe injury could occur if the outboard motor accidentally falls. - Tilt the outboard motor so that the gear oil drain screw is at the lowest point possible. - Place a suitable container under the gear case. - Remove the gear oil drain screw and gasket.
+The screw is magnetic so a small quantity of metal particles on the end of the screw is normal.
+Simply remove them.
+NOTICE: If there is an excessive quantity of metal particles on the magnetic gear oil drain screw, this can indicate lower unit problem.
+Consult your Yamaha dealer.
+[ECM01901]